 This rule applies during your warm up exercises but also in the long term.
 When grooming your pet, give them treats before handling them, while you’re handling them, and after you’re finished.
 You always want them to associate the grooming with something they enjoy!

-4. Always groom your pet at a time when they’re calm, and take breaks if you need to.
+4. Always groom your pet while they’re calm, and take breaks if you need to

-Obviously, if your dog or cat is very worked up or excited, it’s not a good time to clip their nails or clean their ears.
-You can plan to do these things late in the evening, or a little while after a play period.
+If your dog or cat is very worked up or excited, it is not recommended to attempt clipping their nails or cleaning their ears.
+You should aim to do these grooming activities later in the evening, or following a play period.
 If your pet gets impatient while you’re grooming them, take a break and pick it up later!

 HOW DO YOU PROPERLY LOOK AFTER YOUR CAT OR DOG’S HYGIENE?

-Now that you know the basic rules, you can do a lot of your pet’s grooming from the comfort of your home.
-Read our articles about:
+Now that you know the basic guidelines, you can do a lot of your pet’s grooming from the comfort of your home.
+To learn more about at-home grooming, check out our articles about: